This Scam Could Cost You Your Life

 - Other personal health information, including your healthcare plan data or medical and prescription history.

 Imagine you lose your wallet.
-If your SSN and Medicare card are inside, that’s all it takes for a criminal to start using your benefits or health plan.
+If your SSN and Medicare cards are inside, that’s all it takes for a criminal to start using your benefits or health plan.

 Even if you keep your wallet safe, your identity remains vulnerable if you browse on unprotected devices.
 Hackers and fraudsters can use all sorts of emerging cyber threats to get access to your medical information.